dkirkby/E4S/wifi.md

     if r.status_code != 200:
         print(f'Error submitting data: {r.status_code}')

-for i in range(3):
+for i in range(5):
-    # could read these values from the I2C pressure sensor module
-    print(f'Sending data packet {i}')
-    submit(TEMPERATURE=99.9, PRESSURE=102.3)
+    temperature = tpsensor.temperature
+    pressure = tpsensor.pressure
+    submit(TEMPERATURE=temperature, PRESSURE=pressure)
     time.sleep(1)
 ```
 Typical output from this program would be:
 ```
+Initializing pressure sensor...
 Connecting to WiFi...
 Connected to WiFi
-My MAC address is 28cdc10841ee
-My IP address is 169.234.42.56
 Initializing requests library...
 Success!
-sending data packet 0
-sending data packet 1
-sending data packet 2
+Read T=22.10C P=1011.45hPa
+Read T=22.10C P=1011.46hPa
+Read T=22.10C P=1011.45hPa
+Read T=22.10C P=1011.46hPa
+Read T=22.10C P=1011.45hPa
 ```
-If you see these lines, you should also see three corresponding new rows in the spreadsheet that automatically records all of the google form submissions.
+If you see these lines, you should also see corresponding new rows in the spreadsheet that automatically records all of the google form submissions.

 This template can be modified to automatically log any type of sensor data to the cloud that is recorded by your circuit, assuming that you have access to a wifi network.